- 1 Top 7 Best Styluses Compared

 This stylus pen is designed to resemble a fingertip, so you can avoid fingerprints by constantly touching your device’s screen.
 The rubber tip offers excellent accuracy, and the metal body improves durability when carrying the stylus around with you.
 If you wish to switch to handwriting on paper, twist the pen on the other end to release the ballpoint pen.

 This stylus’s rubber tip is soft and won’t leave any scratches on your screen.
 It’s also padded within the tip to prevent you from pressing down hard on your device, which improves its sensitivity.
 We love that this product also features a clip design, so you always have a pen or stylus to hand if you need one.
+You want the best android tablets, so you should have a quality stylus.
+And also if you have the best ipads with you always, this is handy.

 #7 Eco-Fused Metal Stylus Pens – Best for Regular UseWHY WE LIKE IT: This Eco-Fused stylus features a soft, rubber tip to prevent marks and smudges.
 If you find you’re constantly using your device, this stylus pen easily glides on your screen, making it ideal for regular use.